thomaspernet/Financial_dependency_pollution/02_data_analysis/01_model_estimation/00_estimate_fin_ratio/06_internal_finance_firm_level.md

 ```

 <!-- #region kernel="SoS" -->
-## Table 2: Effect of external credit demand on asset accumulation
+## Table 2: Effect of external credit supply on asset accumulation, all credits

 1. Effect of external credit supply
     - all credits